Differences between malt and grain whisky

 There are two main types of whisky produced in Scotland: malt whisky and grain whisky.
 All whisky begins its life as the product of a ‘single’ distillery – so these products are known as ‘single malt’ or ‘single grain’.

 The production of single grain whisky is very different.
-Single grain whisky is made continuously via a modern column still, on an industrial scale.
+Unlike single malt, it can be produced from a variety of different grains or cereal types, either malted or unmalted.
+Single grain whisky is also made continuously via a modern column still, on an industrial scale.
 The output is purer in alcohol, but with much less flavour and character than a single malt.

 The overwhelming majority of Scotch whisky consists of malt and grain whiskies mixed together to make a product known as blended Scotch whisky.

 Blends have dominated the Scotch industry for over a century, and continue to do so today.
-In 2015, blended Scotch whisky accounted for 70% of exports by value and 90% by volume.
-In comparison, bottled single malt Scotch is still a relatively niche category, accounting last year for only 9% by volume and 24% by value of all Scotch whisky shipped overseas.
+In 2020, blended Scotch whisky accounted for 62% of exports by value and 83% by volume.
+While bottled single malt Scotch is a rapidly growing category, it still falls behind, accounting last year for only 15% by volume and 36% by value of all Scotch whisky shipped overseas.

 By law, the age statement shown on a Scotch must refer only to the youngest whisky included in the product – meaning that all malt and grain whiskies included must be at least as old as the age shown on the bottle.